 You can also follow the happenings of the park sled dog kennels via their blog and by watching for periodic updates on our Facebook, YouTube and Twitter accounts.
 Thanks for watching.

 Park researchers studying air quality operate a visibility webcam looking toward Mount McKinley from Wonder Lake, about 85 miles from the park entrance.
 The webcam archives high resolution photos for visibility documentation, and runs on solar power.

 Eielson Visitor Center

-The FAA maintains a webcam at Eielson Visitor Center.
-The camera information contained on this website is a designated FAA supplementary product.
-Camera images are generally updated every 10 minutes.
+The FAA maintains a webcam at Eielson Visitor Center (identified in the FAA camera list as "McKinley North").
 The time of the last update is indicated on each image.
 Current site conditions may differ from displayed images due to a variety of reasons; i.e., rapidly changing conditions, image update frequency, optical distortion, etc. As a supplementary product, these images may only be used to improve situational awareness.